 This appliance is fitted with an atmosphere sensing spillage monitoring system in the form of an oxygen sensing pilot.
 This is designed to shut the fire off in the event of a partial or complete blockage of the flue causing a build up of combustion products in the room in which the fire is operated.
-The following are important warnings relating to this spillage monitoring system :-
+The following are important warnings relating to this spillage monitoring system:-

-- 1) The spillage monitoring system must not be adjusted by the installer. - 2) The spillage monitoring system must not be put out of operation. - 3) When the spillage monitoring system is exchanged only a complete original manufacturers part may be fitted.
-It is not possible to replace individual parts on the pilot system on this appliance, only a complete pilot assembly (including the thermocouple) may be fitted.
+- 1) The spillage monitoring system must not be adjusted by the installer. - 2) The spillage monitoring system must not be put out of operation. - When the spillage monitoring system is exchanged only a complete original manufacturers part may be fitted.